-As can be seen from the analysis above, contracted spend represents 98% of procurement spend.
-This is an increase of 5% from the contract spend reported in 2017/18.
+As can be seen from the analysis above, contracted spend represents 97% of procurement spend.
+A procurement exercise was concluded to award a new contract for storage and archiving.
+The migration to this contract involved exit charges payable in respect of the legacy contract.
+Adjusting for this, the percentage of contracted spend is the same as in 2018/19.
 An analysis of spend classified as 'non contracted' spend is provided in 2.1.2.